-Syntax DROP TABLE name;
+DROP TABLE name;

-Important In SQL statements passed to DSQL, omit the terminating semicolon.
+In SQL statements passed to DSQL, omit the terminating semicolon.
 In embedded applications written in C and C++, and in isql, the semicolon is a terminating symbol for the statement, so it must be included.

-Argument Description name Name of an existing table Description DROP TABLE removes any triggers that refere a table's data, metadata, and indexes from a database.
-It also drops ence the table.
+Argument Description name Name of an existing table

+DROP TABLE removes a table's data, metadata, and indexes from a database.
+It also drops any triggers that reference the table.

 A table referenced in a SQL expression, a view, integrity constraint, or stored procedure cannot be dropped.
 A table used by an active transaction is not dropped until it is free.

 Note When used to drop an external table, DROP TABLE only removes the table definition from the database.
 The external file is not deleted.

-A table can be droppe root privileges. d by its creator, the SYSDBA user, or any user with operating system Example The following embedd led SQL statement drops a table: EXEC SQL DROP TABLE CO UNTRY; See also ALTER TABLE, CREAT ETABLE
+A table can be dropped by its creator, the SYSDBA user, or any user with operating system root privileges.

+Example The following embedded SQL statement drops a table:

+DROP TABLE COUNTRY;

+See also ALTER TABLE, CREATE TABLE